ryanmcgrath/twython/README.rst

     If your application is a Desktop or Mobile Application *oauth_verifier* will be the PIN code

-After they authorize your application to access some of their account details, they'll be redirected to the callback url you specified in ``get_autentication_tokens``
+After they authorize your application to access some of their account details, they'll be redirected to the callback url you specified in ``get_authentication_tokens``

 You'll want to extract the ``oauth_verifier`` from the url.